elastic/elasticsearch-py/README.md

 ## Compatibility

-Language clients are forward compatible; meaning that the clients support communicating with greater or equal minor versions of {{es}} without breaking.
-It does not mean that the clients automatically support new features of newer {{es}} versions; it is only possible after a release of a new client version.
-For example, a 8.12 client version won’t automatically support the new features of the 8.13 version of {{es}}, the 8.13 client version is required for that. {{es}} language clients are only backwards compatible across minor versions with default distributions and without guarantees made.
-To upgrade to a new major version, you first need to upgrade Elasticsearch, then the Python Elasticsearch client.
+Language clients are _forward compatible:_ each client version works with equivalent and later minor versions of Elasticsearch without breaking.

+Compatibility does not imply full feature parity.
+New Elasticsearch features are supported only in equivalent client versions.
+For example, an 8.12 client fully supports Elasticsearch 8.12 features and works with 8.13 without breaking; however, it does not support new Elasticsearch 8.13 features.
+An 8.13 client fully supports Elasticsearch 8.13 features.

 | Elasticsearch version | elasticsearch-py branch |
 | --- | --- |